foundry-rs/book/src/reference/forge/forge-script.md

 #### Verification Options

 `--verify`
-&nbsp;&nbsp;&nbsp;&nbsp;If it finds a matching broadcast log, it tries to verify every contract found in the receipts.
+&nbsp;&nbsp;&nbsp;&nbsp;If it finds a matching broadprobe log, it tries to verify every contract found in the receipts.

 {{#include ../common/verifier-options.md}}